9 Creative Ways To Grow Eggplants In Containers

-Eggplants thrive in evenly moist soil, so make sure you give them plenty of water.
+Eggplants thrive in evenly moist soil, so give them plenty of water.
 To avoid root rot, make sure the drainage is adequate.
 Also, avoid soaking the soil with too much water, as this can cause it to get soggy.

-Provide heat and try to keep the seedlings at a temperature above 50-54 F once they have germinated and been transplanted into the pots (10-12 C).
-If you're growing eggplants in a hot environment, temperature needs aren't as important.
+Provide heat and try to keep the seedlings above 50-54° F once they have germinated and been transplanted into the pots (10-12 C).
+Temperature needs aren't as important if you're growing eggplants in a hot environment.

 While some types grow fast and begin producing fruit in as little as two months, others take up to three months to reap the benefits of your labour.
-To find out when your eggplants will start to flower and when you should pick them, look at the seed packet or plant description.
+Look at the seed packet or plant description to find out when your eggplants will start to flower and when you should pick them.

 As they ripen, most eggplants develop a shine on their skin and yield slightly when squeezed.
 Fruit that is overripe is seedy and bitter, whereas fruit that is underripe is hard.

 Choose Easy To Grow Eggplant: Variety of Eggplant Large oval eggplants, elongated eggplants, and white eggplants are among the most easily grown varieties.
-Give eggplants a warm location, warm soil, and a stress-free environment, and they'll repay you with beauty and flavour.
+Give eggplants a warm location, warm soil, and a stress-free environment; they'll repay you with beauty and flavour.